rascasone/package/readme.md

 ## Contributions

-Keep in my that this is mainly a custom tool for Rascasone and not a general use tool aimed at everyone so even though it might be useful for you we might not add a feature that you propose simply because we don't need/use it.
+Keep in mind that this is mainly a custom tool for Rascasone and not a general use tool aimed at everyone so even though it might be useful for you we might not add a feature that you propose simply because we don't need/use it.

 So please consult with us first in discussions.